kaczorwarka/Delays-of-Public-Transport---Project/README.md

 including random delays and during the ride and send answer to passenger.
 The time is also random and cannot be choose by the user.
-In addition each mean of transport has diverent hours of work for example all buses rides from 6:00 AM to 12:00 PM. communication between two processes is done through files which are deleted by using IDisposable interface.
+In addition each mean of transport has diverent hours of work for example all buses rides from 6:00 AM to 12:00 PM.
+Communication between two processes is done through files which are deleted by using IDisposable interface.

 ## TECHNOLOGIES :satellite:
 * .Net 6.0